Isometric dilation and Sarason's commutant lifting theorem in several variables

 Set $Y_{\alpha}:= I_{\clh}-\sum_{j=1}^n \Tilde{T}_j^\alpha\Tilde{T}_j^{*\alpha}, (\alpha\in \Z^{n-1}_+)$.
 By the above identity, for $\alpha\ge \mathbf e$, if $k=\text{min}\{\alpha_1,\dots,\alpha_{n-1}\}$, then

 Thus, for $h\in\clh$,

 Since $P_T$ is pure, it then follows that $\text{SOT}-\lim_{\alpha \to \infty} Y_\alpha=0$.
-This completes the proof. \end{proof} The condition in the above theorem is also sufficient for commutant lifting theorem to hold, which is one of the main results of this section.
-The reader familiar with the work of ~\cite{BLTT} could easily recognize the condition that any commuatnt of $\{T\}'$ satisfies, and must be tempted to use ~\cite{BLTT} to prove the commutant lifting theorem.
+This completes the proof. \end{proof} The identity \eqref{BLTT}, in the above theorem, is crucial for commutant lifting theorem to hold, which is one of the main results of this section.
+The reader familiar with the work of ~\cite{BLTT} could easily recognize the identity \eqref{BLTT}, and must be tempted to use ~\cite{BLTT} to prove the commutant lifting theorem.
 Despite of the similarity, one can not use ~\cite{BLTT} directly as the isometric dilation of $T$ as well as the dilation map are completely different.
-As a result, our proof is entirely different compare to that of ~\cite{BLTT}.
+As a result, our proof is entirely different compared to that of ~\cite{BLTT}.
 Before going into the commutant lifting theorem, we need couple of preparatory results.
 The first one of them is of independent interest.
 It is well known that given any contractive $\clb(\cle)$-valued analytic function $\Theta$, there exist an auxiliary Hilbert space $\clf$ and a contraction

 such that $\Theta(z)=\tau_{W}(z)$, where $\tau_{W}$ is the transfer function corresponding to $W$, that is,